A filtered generalization of the Chekanov-Eliashberg algebra: Differentials, cobordism morphisms, and basic structural features

 The $\ind = 1$ vertex must correspond to a holomorphic map in one of the $\Lag_{\Leg^{\pm}}$.
 If not, then it corresponds to an element in the interior of $\ModSpace_{\Lag}$, which is impossible since we are at the boundary of the moduli space.

-The $\ind = 0$ vertices must correspond all either be trivial strips or $\ModSpace_{\Lag}$ disks.
+The $\ind = 0$ vertices must all either correspond to trivial strips or $\ModSpace_{\Lag}$ disks.
 Otherwise, we could take the corresponding disk, project it down to $\SympBase$ and obtain a disk living in a $\ModSpace_{\Leg^{\pm}}$ of expected dimension $-1$ in violation of our transversality assumptions.
 Therefore all of the holomorphic disks associated to the $\ind = 0$ vertices give us a $\newRSFTA\LagGrouped$ contribution.

 If the $\ind = 1$ holomorphic disk is a $\Lag_{\Leg^{+}}$ disk, then by looking at the planar diagram for the bubble tree it contributes to $\partial^{+}\word$ (after applying Lemma \ref{Lemma:Lifting}) and the $\ind = 0$ disks contribute to $\newRSFTA\LagGrouped \partial^{+}\word$.
 Otherwise the $\ind = 0$ disks contribute to $\newRSFTA\LagGrouped\word$ and the $\ind = 1$ disk contribute to $\partial^{-}\newRSFTA\LagGrouped\word$ (again via Lemma \ref{Lemma:Lifting}).